mlochbaum/BQN/doc/arrayrepr.md

 Why couldn't the more explicit list notation `⟨a,b,c⟩` drop the separators?
 This is also largely for reasons of generality—even more important here since `⟨⟩` is the more general-purpose list notation.
 Writing `⟨÷,-,4⟩` without the `,` won't go well.
 For something like `⟨2×c,b-1⟩`, maybe the interpreter could sort it out but it would be pretty confusing.
 Pretty soon you're going through the list character by character trying to figure out which space is actually a separator.
 And cursing, probably.

 Fortunately, I find that after a reasonable period of adjustment typing ligatures instead of spaces doesn't feel strange, and reading code is improved overall by the more explicit notation.
 A minor note is that lists of literal numbers, where APL-style stranding is best, tend to show up more in the snippets that beginners write to test out the language than in programs even in the tens of lines.
 So this issue sticks out in first experiences with BQN, but will come up less later on.

-### Array notation?

-BQN has literal notation for lists only right now.
-To get an array with rank other than 1, either [reshape](reshape.md) a list, or [merge](couple.md#merge-and-array-theory) a list of arrays:

-        ∘‿2 ⥊ ⟨2,3, 4,1, 0,5⟩

-        [2‿3, 4‿1, 0‿5]

-The characters `[]` are reserved to potentially combine list notation with merging, allowing the above to be written `[2‿3, 4‿1, 0‿5]`.
-This would allow non-empty arrays with rank one or more to be written without a primitive, but not rank 0 or empty arrays.
-Since creating arrays in general would still require primitives like `<` or `⥊`, it's not clear whether this notation is worth it.
-General array notation is a surprisingly complicated topic; see the article about it [on the APL Wiki](https://aplwiki.com/wiki/Array_notation).